This tutorial was tested and written for a Debian 8 VPS, but it should work on any Linux distribution.

 That is it.
 The PHP-Fusion installation is now complete.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install PHP-Fusion 9 for you.
+Of course you don’t have to do any of this if you use one of our Debian Web Hosting services, in which case you can simply ask our expert Linux admins to install PHP-Fusion 9 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.